kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 ## Alternatives

-### Alternative 1: Track all pod hugepage usage
+### Alternative 1: Track all pod hugepage usage per NUMA node

-Extend Memory Manager to track hugepage usage by Burstable and BestEffort pods.
+Extend the Memory Manager and admission logic to listen to every pod admission and track which NUMA node hugepages are allocated from, regardless of QoS class.

 **Rejected because**:
-- Significant refactoring required
+- **Fundamental NUMA tracking limitation**: Without `cpuset.mems` enforcement (which only applies to Guaranteed pods with the Static policy), there is no way to know which NUMA node hugepages will be allocated from until the container processes are actually running -- which is past the admission stage.
+The kernel allocates hugepages based on the process's memory policy and NUMA node proximity at fault time, not at cgroup configuration time.
 - Would not catch external (non-Kubernetes) hugepage consumers
+- Significant refactoring of Memory Manager required
 - Changes the scope and purpose of Memory Manager

+The proposed approach of checking actual free resources from sysfs before each allocation attempt is the best compromise in the current architecture, as it reflects ground truth regardless of which process or pod consumed the hugepages.

 ### Alternative 2: Scheduler-level hugepage awareness